lion-packages/files/README.md

 ```

 ### 8. EXIST
-The `exist` function allows you to check if a folder or file exists.
+The `exist` function allows you to check if a folder or file exists
 ```php
 require_once 'vendor/autoload.php';